the-other-mariana/the-other-mariana/README.md

 ## Welcome :wave:

 Hi, I'm Mariana.
-I use GitHub to talk to myself and keep an order in my code.
+I use GitHub to talk to myself and keep an order in the code I love.

 My interests regarding Computer Science are: